sanketsinghai/kafka-explain/README.md

-# kafka-explain
+# docker explain
-this will explain how to use kafka in FASTAPI
+this will explain how to use basic docker with  flask API